Hrabě Drakula

-Hrabě Drakula (Count Dracula) is a Czechoslovakian 1971 TV film version of Bram Stoker's original novel Dracula.
+Hrabě Drakula (Count Dracula) is a Czechoslovak 1971 black and white TV film adaptation of Bram Stoker's original novel Dracula.

-This is the first adaptation of the novel to be directed by a woman (who also co-scripted).
+This is the first adaptation of the novel to be directed by a woman (who also co-scripted the film).

 Plot

 On behalf of his employer, Mr. Hawkins, Jonathan Harker travels to Transylvania to close a real estate transaction with Count Dracula.
 Jonathan keeps a written daily journal.
 Harker meets fearful, superstitious people on the coach to Bukovina.
 They are frightened at the mention of Dracula's name, and because Jonathan plans to go to the castle by night.
 A woman in the carriage gives him a crucifix.
 The coach only takes Jonathan so far, then Dracula's carriage picks him up.
 The Count himself, in disguise, drives the carriage.
 On their way to the castle, wolves chase the carriage.
 The Count sends them away.
 At the castle, the bearded and robust Count greets Jonathan.
 Dracula helps Jonathan with his bags and shows him to his room, making excuses for his servants' absence.
 Jonathan enjoys a supper in which the Count does not join him.
 Jonathan and Dracula discuss the sale of Carfax, the old London estate that the Count wants to buy.
 Dracula tells Jonathan he must stay at the castle for a while to help the Count perfect his English.